The first sacrament of initiation, cleansing us from sin and welcoming us into the Christian community as children of God.

 Baptism is the gateway into the Church and the beginning of a lifelong journey of faith.
 It is not only a personal celebration but a joyful occasion for the entire Christian community.

-Children older than 10-11 years old (approximately 5th grade and above) receive the sacraments of baptism, confirmation, and first communion all at once, similar to the process for adults.
+Middle and High school students will receive the sacraments of baptism, confirmation, and first communion all at once, similar to the process for adults.

-For more information or to register your child, contact Dot Wagner at youth@saintjohnpc.org.
+For more information or to register your child for the 2025-2026 school year, contact Dot Wagner at youth@saintjohnpc.org.

 Baptism for Adults

-Adults receive the sacraments of baptism, confirmation, and first communion at the same time after completing an RCIA (Rite of Christian Initiation of Adults) program.
+Adults receive the sacraments of baptism, confirmation, and first communion at the same time after completing an OCIA (Order of Christian Initiation of Adults) program.

 Contact the parish office at 850-763-1821 or via email at saintjohnpc@saintjohnpc.org for more information.